 How Hacking Harms Open Data Access

 Since the dawn of data, the debate over who has ownership has vexed societies and their courts.
-From physical property to digital data, we continuously chase the legal nuances every medium.
-Each time we build morality and legal precedent around who holds claim to the original and who can copy it.
+From physical property to digital data, we continuously chase legal nuances to build morality and precedent around who holds claim to the original and who can copy it.
+The implications are real.
 Can you make a copy of a movie you purchased?
 Yes.
 Can you sell that copy?
 No. Can you sell the original copy you bought?
 Yes.
 As you can see, it’s complicated.

-Let’s use photographs to illustrate: ownership over data is just like a picture.
-The camera owner takes a photo, that photo can be copied with the owner’s permission, and each holder of the photo is the owner of that copy.
+Let’s use photographs to illustrate.
+The camera owner takes a photo, which can be copied with the owner’s permission, and each photo holder is the owner of that copy.
 The complexity, when overlayed with internet-based data aggregation, is that copies are made at the time of viewing (data has to be “copied” to your phone to view that email).
 Alas, for the internet, data ownership is intertwined with data access.

-The ownership quandary gets even more complicated when we pile on applications whose mission is to intercept information between apps.
+The ownership quandary gets even more complicated when we pile on applications whose purpose is intercepting information between apps.
 Take, for example, a gig driver at a company like Uber or Lyft.
-The way drivers currently get each job is through dispatch referencing a driver’s parameters against a rider’s needs and the company’s desire to ensure every customer is able to quickly hire a vehicle.
-A driver may be willing to transport someone x amount of miles, and so dispatch will assign that driver a rider within that distance.
-However, when we introduced privileged information (data not accessible to the general public), those with access to that data gain unfair advantage (think insider trading).
-There are several popular creators online that leverage algorithms and applications to access this hidden information; focusing on everything from how to decline short-distance and low-value jobs to non-tippers to bad merchants.
+The way drivers currently get each job is through automated dispatch.
+Driver’s parameters are mapped to a rider’s algorithmically, all to ensure utilization is balanced across the network.
+However, when we introduce privileged information (data like tips, order value or customer PII not ordinarily accessible to a driver), those with access to that data can gain an unfair advantage (think insider trading).

 A recent Supreme Court ruling, Van Buren, refreshed the Computer Fraud and Abuse Act by defining hacking in a gate-open/gate-closed framework.
-Gates that are open for a user are ones they have the required access level to enter (i.e. login credentials).
-Gates that are closed are ones that they do not have access to.
+Gates that are open for a user are ones they have the required access level to enter (i.e., login credentials).
+Closed Gates are ones that that same user does not have access to.
 Circumventing the gate is hacking.

-When we access the system appropriately, only using open gates, businesses can utilize the data in ways that significantly improve their services and result in truly meaningful financial access for consumers.
-Open gates generate better public data (for the use of everyone), reduce fraud through verification, and create simplicity for consumers.
-For Argyle, in particular, this means real-time streaming data can help gig workers get a car loan, an apartment, a job, or their pay early (earned wage access).
+When we access systems appropriately, only using open gates, everyone benefits, and we significantly improve the lives of individuals who are most at risk.
+Open gates generate create needed morality on internet access, reduce fraud through verification, and create simplicity for consumers.
+For Argyle, in particular, this means real-time streaming data can help gig workers get a car loan, an apartment, a job, or pay early.